 If you’ve got an upcoming interview, you also might want to check out EY’s Interview Tips.
 These tips are applicable to interviews and assessment centres with any employer, even the milkman.

 What is an example of a strength based interview answer?

 Let’s put it into practice.
 If you’ve been asked “what are you good at?” you can respond with something like:

 “I’m really a people person.
 The jobs that I’ve really excelled in have been roles where teamwork has been the emphasis.
 I thrive during idea sessions and love to hear from other team members.
 Helping people to develop their ideas is fulfilling for me.”

 You could then go a step further and use an example of where this has worked.
 So if you’ve developed an idea with a team that was then implemented – it’ll impress.

 Here are some tips and tricks to keep in mind when you’re answering strength-based questions…

-Remember there are no right or wrong answers in this format.
-Employers are looking for your energy and engagement; they want to discover the real you - no matter how lame that sounds.
-By being honest, you will come across as more authentic - and authenticity is stronger than false brilliance.
+- Be honest.
+That might sound obvious, but it’s incredibly tempting to exaggerate and oversell yourself in a job interview.
+In a strength-based interview, it’s in your interest, to be honest.
+Remember, there are no right or wrong answers in this format.
+Employers are looking for your energy and engagement; they want to discover the real you – no matter how lame that sounds.
+By being honest, you will come across as more authentic – and authenticity is stronger than false brilliance

 Other types of assessment